 - Full Science Curriculum: The Science Outreach Program delivers a comprehensive science curriculum across all elementary grades K-5.

-- 17 years: The Friends has been funding 100% of the Science Outreach Program for 17 years.
+- Over 18 years: The Friends has been funding 100% of the Science Outreach Program since 1999.

 VISITORS TO THE JMZ